AAlab1819/ProjectTeam05-B/README.md

 (running time are in integer format)
 ```
 Based on the following tests, we can conclude that the Greedy apporach is the most efficient approach to solve the problem since the Greedy approach tests at least one sub-problem instead of solving all two sub-problems sequentially.
 Greedy approach performs two comparisons for every sub-problem (each preceeded with two basic/simple calculations) whilst the DP approach solves every sub-problem in a seperate function and each solution is stored in the array.
-DP also involves the creation of an array with the size of ```4``` whilst the Greedy solution uses no array at all and directly performs all calculations needed to get the desired output.
+DP also involves the creation of an array with the size of ```2``` at the start of the program whilst the Greedy solution uses no array at all and directly performs all calculations needed to get the desired output.